WPMI-TV: NBC affiliation

-In 2009, WPMI began using digital billboards within its viewing area, which featured headlines from the station's Twitter feed alongside a photo of anchors Greg Peterson and Kym Thurman, and chief meteorologist Derek Beasley, a juxtaposition that would prove to be awkward when a headline regarding three people accused in a gang rape which occurred in Monroeville, Alabama appeared next to the staff picture.
-A motorist took a picture of the digital billboard and sent it to a South Carolina-based blog, "The Palmetto Scoop".
+In 2009, WPMI began using digital billboards within its viewing area, which featured headlines from the station's Twitter feed alongside a photo of anchors Greg Peterson and Kym Thurman, and chief meteorologist Derek Beasley, a juxtaposition that would prove to be awkward when a headline regarding three people accused in a gang rape which occurred in Monroeville, Alabama, appeared next to the staff picture.
+A motorist took a picture of the digital billboard and sent it to a South Carolina–based blog, "The Palmetto Scoop".
 The picture would later appear on Mashable, and was then distributed worldwide in e-mails and other blogs, becoming an internet meme.
 WPMI general manager Shea Grandquest and news director Wes Finley were reportedly suspended over the incident, though it was never officially confirmed by station executives.

 On July 19, 2012, Newport Television announced the sale of WPMI and WJTC, along with five other television stations to the Sinclair Broadcast Group (the owner of WEAR-TV and WFGX).
 However, due to Federal Communications Commission (FCC) rules which forbid both one company from owning two of the four highest-rated stations or more than two stations overall in the same market, the licenses of WPMI and WJTC were transferred to Deerfield Media, although Sinclair would operate the two stations under a local marketing agreement.
 The transaction was completed on December 3, 2012.
 As in certain other markets where Sinclair operates two "Big Three" or "Big Four" affiliates, and due to the stations' distance from Pensacola, many of the operations of WPMI and WJTC remain separate from those of WEAR-TV and WFGX.

 On July 28, 2021, the FCC issued a Forfeiture Order against Deerfield Media stemming from a lawsuit involving WPMI-TV.
 The lawsuit, filed by AT&T, alleged that owner Deerfield Media failed to negotiate for retransmission consent in good faith for WPMI and other Sinclair-managed stations.
 Deerfield was ordered to pay a fine of $512,228 per station named in the lawsuit, including WPMI.

+Move of "NBC 15" to WEAR-DT2

+On October 20, 2025, the NBC affiliation and the "NBC 15" channel moved to Sinclair-owned WEAR-TV on its second digital subchannel.
+Programming on WPMI 15.1 was replaced by the Sinclair-owned diginet Roar, and Charge! was relocated from WEAR 3.3 to WPMI 15.3, displacing The Nest to a newly-created subchannel at 15.4.
+This has followed similar moves where a Big Four network affiliation has moved from an LMA/SSA partner to a Sinclair-owned station on a digital subchannel.
+Sister station WJTC remains under Deerfield ownership and its ATSC 1.0 feed remains on WPMI's signal.